srivats0603/Algos_Practice/README.md

 "palindrome_num.py" - simple algo to determine if a number is a palindrome, without using any string conversions.

+"partition_linked_list.py" - given a linked list and a number x, this O(n) algorithm reorders the linked list such that all the numbers lower than x precede the numbers greater"

 "permute_iterative.py" - an iterative algo (without recursions) to determine all permutations of a list.

 "permute_recursive.py" - a recursive algo to determine all permutations of a list of integers.